-A unique innovative approach to early learning
+A unique innovative approach to early learning and education in nature

 Continuity of child teacher relationship to ensure a strong sense of belonging to support healthy emotional regulation, a sense of ownership and security.